clowdr-app/clowdr-app.github.io/content/user-guides/code-of-conduct-reporting-violations.md

 In order to preserve a safe climate that encourages civil and fruitful dialogue, we encourage anyone who witnesses or hears of unacceptable behavior to report it to your event organizer.

-We reserve the right to suspend access for anyone who does not abide by these rules, as they appear in our terms of service.
+We reserve the right to restrict access for anyone who does not abide by these rules, as they appear in our terms of service.

 In summary:

 1. Adhere to a policy of zero-tolerance for any form of harassment, intimidation or discrimination.
 2. Be respectful in the way you communicate with others.
-Be tolerant of other’s viewpoints.
 3. All defamatory, abusive, threatening, offensive, or illegal materials are strictly prohibited.
 4. Disruption of presentations during sessions will be considered unacceptable behavior.
 5. Midspace and the conference organizing team reserve the right to remove any messaging, posting, or presentation for any violation of these rules.

-**As a user of Midspace, you agree to follow these safety rules and guidelines put in place for events on Midspace.**
+**As a user of Midspace, you agree to follow these safety rules put in place for events hosted on Midspace.**

 ### Reporting Violations